Jeux de la Francophonie: Sports

 There were four sports at the inaugural event in 1989: athletics, basketball, association football and judo.
 Handisport, handball, table tennis and wrestling were added to the competition programme in 1994.
 None of these four sports featured at the 1997 Jeux de la Francophonie, and boxing and tennis were introduced to the programme instead.
 Eight sports featured in 2001: the four inaugural sports, boxing and table tennis were included.
-Furthermore, handisport and beach volleyball competitions were held as demonstration events.
-Neither of these demonstration sports were included in 2005, with traditional style wrestling being demonstrated in addition to the six more established sports.
+Furthermore, parasports and beach volleyball competitions were held.
+Neither of these sports were included in 2005, with traditional style wrestling being demonstrated in addition to the six more established sports.
 The 2009 programme re-introduced beach volleyball.